pupilfirst/playbook/1-application.md

 ![Images of the application process](images/apply2.png)

 ---
 And that's it!
-You can then add in co-founders here. *Note:* Currently, it's compulsory for you to have at least one cofounder for a successful application.
+You can then add in co-founders here. *Note:* Currently, it's compulsory for you to have at least one cofounder for a successful application[^3].
 ![Images of the application process](images/apply3.png)

 ## Application Evaluation